Engineering

 OEF is grateful to have exceptional STEM professionals leading Oklahoma’s five MATHCOUNTS chapters across the state.
 Co-coordinators are Diana Bittle, Assistant Chief Operating Officer, American Fidelity, Oklahoma City, and Gaylon Pinc, P.E., Project Management Group, LLC, Tulsa.
 The team consultant is Dr. Harold Brooks, Senior Scientist, Forecast Research and Development Division, National Severe Storms Laboratory, Norman, Oklahoma.

-OEF College Scholarship
+Oklahoma College Engineering Scholarship

 Give to OEF